ucabgao/AnnotationFacilitator/README.md

 A GUI application, **AnnotationFacilitator.jar**, which facilitates the annotation process is provided.

 ## GUI Installation
-To install this GUI, please download and run this scriptm **install.rb** by.
+To install this GUI, please issue:
 ```
-ruby install.rb
+git clone install.rb
 ```

 ## Configuration